 Have you ever sat under the stars and contemplated how it all begin?
-Then you might be interested in the many theories of the universe that attempt to explain its origins.
+Then you might be interested in the many theories that attempt to explain the origins of the universe.

 We’ve all heard of the Big Bang Theory and are aware that our universe is expanding, but what other theories are out there?
 Are there more controversial theories of the universe that provide a better understanding of how we got here?
 Or are we letting our imaginations go wild?
 Well, let’s see, shall we?